 - air pollution

-- consuming less alcohol and tobacco
+- reducing the use of alcohol and tobacco

 - eating fresh fruit and vegetables

-- reducing salt intake
+- reducing salt, sugar, and saturated fat intake

-- avoiding sedentary lifestyles, particularly among children
+- avoiding a sedentary lifestyle, particularly for children

-Does aspirin protect from cardiovascular disease?
+Does aspirin protect a person from CVD?